An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 When a woman describes her family history to her doctor, she should include the history of cancer in women on both the mother's and the father's side.
 Both are significant.

-Women with a BRCA1 mutation have about a 40 to 60% lifetime risk for ovarian cancer.
-Women with a BRCA2 mutation have about a 10 to 30% lifetime risk for ovarian cancer.
+Women with a BRCA1 mutation have about a 40% to 60% lifetime risk for ovarian cancer.
+Women with a BRCA2 mutation have about a 10% to 30% lifetime risk for ovarian cancer.
 (By contrast, the lifetime ovarian cancer risk for women in the general public is about 1 in 55 or 1.8%.)
+These gene mutations are also associated with increased risks for breast cancer, fallopian tube cancer, pancreatic cancer, and prostate cancer in the male.
+In addition to an increased lifetime risk, women with these gene mutations tend to develop these cancers at an earlier age than that seen in the usual population of women with ovarian cancer.

 There are also preventive factors associated with reproductive history.
 The more times a woman gives birth, the less likely she is to develop ovarian cancer.
 Breast-feeding for a year or more after giving birth may also decrease ovarian cancer risk.